gferhpc/supercomputing.tue.nl/pages/documentation/administration/trinityx/storage.md

 * `tank/home`: home dirs go here.
    * zfs properties `userquota@uid` and `userobjquota@uid` are set for each user.
 * `tank/project`: container for project filesystems
+   * `refquota=1G`: prevent projects from accidentally landing directly on this FS, without creating a sub-FS
 * `tank/project/NAME`: filesystem for project named "NAME".
    * by default all files are in project #0.
    * zfs properties `projectquota@0` and `projectobjquota@0` are set for each project filesystem.